collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Prerequisite Checklist

+* Install Git on your computer
+* Create a GitHub account online
+* Find and open your terminal (a.k.a. command line) on your computer
+* The ability to navigate via terminal would be helpful (example: know how to change directory)

 <!--
 I will be focusing on the workflow, but there are tons of tutorials out there for how to get started.
 There are fewer for what I am going to explain.
 Example of something that varies by operating system- some operating systems do not use dollar signs as command line prompts.
 -->